mrcnski/believeobey.live/_posts/2025-05-17-speculation-terre-de-iesso.md

 ## The Camp of the Saints

 {% include verse.html
-text="And from that day I was no longer numbered amongst them: and he set me between the two winds, between the North and the West, where the angels took the cords to measure for me **the place for the elect and righteous.** And there I saw the first fathers and the righteous who from the beginning dwell in that place." verse="Enoch 70:3-4" url="https://parallel.thebookofenoch.info/#70"
+text="And from that day I was no longer numbered amongst them: and he set me between the two winds, **between the North and the West**, where the angels took the cords to measure for me **the place for the elect and righteous.** And there I saw the first fathers and the righteous who from the beginning dwell in that place." verse="Enoch 70:3-4" url="https://parallel.thebookofenoch.info/#70"
 %}